 Google wants to deliver content that will answer all of a searcher’s questions.
 And a website that has a content silo for ‘Paris restaurants’ is more likely to do that than a website that lists just one Paris restaurant.

-Of course, she’s going to click on to that category page and look at your other ‘Paris restaurant’ pages.
+Chances are he or she will click on that category page and look at your other ‘Paris restaurant’ pages.

 So a silo structure creates a better user experience for your visitors and that in turn improves your SEO.